KKumanan/pricing-pin/README.md

 3. **Name Your Session**: Provide a name and optional description
 4. **Load Sessions**: View and load previously saved sessions
 5. **Manage Sessions**: Delete unwanted sessions as needed

+### Using CSV Merging

+1. **Load Existing Session**: Load a session with existing data
+2. **Navigate to Merge Tab**: Click on the "Merge CSV" tab
+3. **Upload Additional CSV**: Select a new CSV file to merge
+4. **Automatic Processing**: The system will:
+   - Detect duplicate addresses and skip them
+   - Add only new properties with unique addresses
+   - Preserve existing data and starred properties
+   - Recalculate all comparisons and statistics
+5. **Review Results**: Check the summary showing added and skipped properties

 ### Database Configuration